Using KPPM

 Screen Display Content Explanation

-Screen Content Explanation | Left Explanation | Right Parameter | Right Explanation |
+| Screen Content Explanation | Left Explanation | Right Parameter | Right Explanation |

 IN: | Input Voltage | OUT: | Output Voltage |

-CA: | Capacitor Total Voltage | OI: | Output Load Current |
+CA: | Total Capacitor Voltage | OI: | Output Load Current |

 C1: | C1 Capacitor Voltage | C2: | C2 Capacitor Voltage |

-Temp: | Safety Shutdown Module Temperature | E: | Status Prompt, please see below |
+Temp: | Safety Shutdown Module Temperature | E: | Status Prompt, see below |

-Display Content | Status Explanation |
+| Display Content | Status Explanation |

 Ready! | Normal Startup |

-IN LOW! | Low Input Voltage |
+IN LOW! | Input Voltage Low |

-IN OVR! | High Output Current |
+IN OVR! | Input Current Overload |

-OV LOE! | Low Output Voltage |
+OV LOE! | Output Voltage Low |

-OV OVR | High Output Current |
+OV OVR | Output Current Overload |

-TP OVR! | High Temperature |
+TP OVR! | Temperature Overload |

 NONE | Unknown Error |

-R: XX Sec | If the power is cut within 10 seconds and then powered on, this message will be displayed.
-After the countdown ends, the host computer will restart |
+R: XX Sec | If power is cut off and restored within 10 seconds, this prompt will be displayed.
+The host computer will restart after the countdown ends. |

 Pin Description